Nana Zaharia's Procedure on

 Send a Message to Nana Zaharia

-We'll deliver your message to Nana Zaharia at her hospital bed.
+We'll deliver your message to Nana Zaharia as soon as we see her.